-Reflecting their semi-nomadic lifestyle, the material culture of the Hmong consists of easily transportable objects.
+Reflecting a semi-nomadic lifestyle, the material culture of the Hmong consists of easily transportable objects.
 Traditional clothing is especially important to the Hmong, who create distinctive costumes for both everyday and festival wear.
 They refer to their brightly colored costumes as paj ntaub [pahn-dou], meaning "flower cloth."
 These textiles reflect the artistic skill and industry that Hmong women have developed and passed on from generation to generation.
-To them, costume is a symbol of their ethnic identity and a means of asserting their common kinship.